Xenios91/DNS_Anomaly_Finder/README.md

 ## Warning

-- Machine learning is a memory and CPI intensive task with enough data, this may take a while with a large dataset and if system resources are exhausted, it is recommended to reduce the dataset size.
+- Machine learning is a memory and CPU intensive task with enough data, this may take a while with a large dataset and if system resources are exhausted, it is recommended to reduce the dataset size.